 It would indeed be sad to see the UK split up, but smaller semi-autonomous jurisdictions could be just what the country needs.
 Giving local people the power to make their own decisions about taxation and public spending instils fiscal responsibility and the setting of laws by local residents assures their appropriate fit with the social norms of that particular region.
 This kind of devolution could feasibly be implemented in individual areas within the country of England.
 After all, Scotland has only between five and six million people, and they will manage just fine on their own just like many other small industrious nations like Norway or New Zealand.
 It might also be particularly good for England, as it would end the current situation of higher public spending per person in Scotland than in England.
 Many elements of social care such as free prescriptions, treatment for the elderly and most famously the absence of university fees for students, have led many to regard the system as unfair, as one which benefits the Scots at the expense of the English.

 The current state of devolved powers for Belfast, Edinburgh and Cardiff, has set up the controversial situation in which Northern Irish, Scottish and Welsh MPs can take seats at Westminster and vote on English-only legislation, whereas the English MPs can have no say on Scottish or Welsh legislation.
-Until recently many believed that the non-existence of an English parliament and the increasing resentment regarding fiscal transfers and narrowly won votes in parliament possibly swung by non-English MPs, would in fact lead to the English ending the union and
+Until recently many believed that the non-existence of an English parliament and the increasing resentment regarding fiscal transfers and narrowly won votes in parliament possibly swung by non-English MPs, would in fact lead to the English ending the union and not the Scottish as now seems more likely.

 The full devolution of fiscal powers is a compromise that suits everybody.
 It would satisfy the non-English peoples thirst for freedom, perhaps eliminating the nationalist parties in the process, and keep the union together.
 It may even reignite some support for the Conservatives north of the border.
 It would promote stronger fiscal accountability and could even create more tax competition between the different jurisdictions of these islands.
 The peoples of the UK have mixed together naturally over the generations and strong ties remain through history, trade, friendship, marriage, and indeed rivalry.
 A split in terms of more localised government will not reverse the organic links we all share as inhabitants of these islands.